 Nor should one have to look too hard for potential financial backers.
 What's missing, to date, is the courage and know-how to start it, and the financial resources, patience and will to persevere.

-Richard H. Curtiss is the executive editor of the Washington Report.
+Richard H. Curtiss is the executive editor of the Washington Report on Middle East Affairs,.